koral--/android-gradle-localization-plugin/README.md

 ## Overview
 This plugin generates Android string resource XML files from CSV or XLS(X) file.
 Generation has to be invoked as additional gradle task.
+Java 1.8 is required.

 ##Supported features
  * string arrays